-It may be hard to believe, but 2019 is half over.
+It may be hard to believe, but the year is half over.
 Take a timeout from barbecues and beaches to give yourself a mid-year financial checkup.

 Step 1: Revisit Your Budget

 Take some time to review your monthly budget.
 Is it working for you or are you falling behind each month?
 After reviewing, adjust your budget as necessary.
 A budget is only helpful if it’s actually working for you.

 List any large expenses you anticipate in the coming six months.
 This can include household appliances that may need replacing or an anticipated medical expense that is not fully covered by insurance.

 Next, determine the spending category you will take the money from to cover these expenses.
 Deciding on a source for these funds now will help you avoid making the wrong choices when you’re under pressure in the future.
 If you don’t think you’ll have enough money set aside for these expenses when it comes time to make the purchase, build a savings plan into your monthly budget so you have the funds available when you need them.

 Review your tax withholdings to see if they need any adjusting.
 Remember, your goal here is to pay the perfect amount so you’re not hit with a huge tax bill at the end of the year, but you’re also not lending the government your money all year long.

 Did you know, with a MyLife Checking account or a USALLIANCE credit card, your credit score gets delivered to you monthly, for free?
 It’s true!
 Make sure to check out your score and keep tabs on how your credit score is doing to avoid any surprises.

 Step 5: Review Your Investments